Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

    :Menu:      :menuselection:`Context menu --> Edit Driver`
    :Hotkey:    :kbd:`Ctrl+D`

+This panel is visible in Sidebar of the :doc:`Drivers Editor </editors/drivers_editor>` or as a popover when adding a driver to a property.

-The panel shows first the property that is being driven and next a series of settings that determine how the driver works.
+It shows first the property that is being driven and next a series of settings that determine how the driver works.